Skip to main content

 The Ledger is where you will apply tags to all of those transactions — categorizing them for business analytics, budgeting, and of course easy tax preparation.

-Each row in the ledger shows a transaction and includes details about the transaction, including:
+Each row in the Ledger shows a transaction and includes:

-• An icon indicating the account in which the transaction occurred (hovering over the icon on desktop will show the Account Name)
+• An icon indicating the account where the transaction occurred (hover over the icon on desktop to see the account name)

-• Tags applied to the transaction (categories, enterprises, projects, locations, etc)
+• Tags applied to the transaction (enterprises, projects, locations, etc.)

 You can watch this video to learn what to do on your Ledger, or keep reading for the same instructions below!